fleetdm/fleet/docs/01-Using-Fleet/03-REST-API.md

 Runs one or more live queries against the specified hosts and responds with the results over a fixed period of 90 seconds.

 WARNING: this endpoint collects responses in memory and the elapsed time is capped at 90 seconds, regardless of whether all results have been gathered or not.
-This can cause an autoscaling event, depending on the configuration, or the Fleet server crashing.
+If you are using this API to run multiple queries at the same time, they are started simultaneously and will time out after 90 seconds from when the API request was received.
+This may cause an autoscaling event in your cloud provider, depending on how Fleet is deployed.

 `GET /api/v1/fleet/queries/run`